 THA has no taxing authority.
 It is not part of the city or state government and receives no regular budgetary allocation from them.
 It has relied traditionally on program income, mostly from the federal government.
 This money, however, has been diminishing.
 THA now uses an array of funding sources, public and private.

-Salishan is an example.
-Of its $225 million cost, private sources will provide most of it.
-THA is also seeking to diversify the type of property it builds and manages to include more mixed-income and mixed-use developments.
+New Salishan is an example.
+Most of its $225 million cost came through partnerships and support from private sources.
+THA has also sought to diversify the type of property it builds and manages to include more mixed-income and mixed-use developments.
 It also understands its mission is not only to develop and manage property but also to build and strengthen communities.
 To further these efforts, the City of Tacoma in 2008 designated THA as a public development authority.

-THA’s challenge is to find ways amid these changes to remain focused on its social justice mission of serving its communities’ neediest persons and families, and to do so in ways that make those communities, in the words of one of THA’s strategic objectives safe, vibrant, prosperous, attractive and just.
+Our challenge today is to navigate these changes while remaining focused on serving our communities’ neediest persons and families, and to do so while advancing our mission to help those communities become safe, vibrant, prosperous, attractive and just.